d-morrison/IntroStatActivities/_book/10-paired.md

 \rgs

-6. How could we use cards to simulate **1** bootstrap resample *which assumes the null hypothesis is true*?
+6. How could we use cards to simulate **one** bootstrap resample *which assumes the null hypothesis is true*?
 How many cards?
 What is written on the cards?
 What would we do with the cards?
 What would you record once you have a simulated sample?
 \rgs
 \rgs
 \rgs